AbhishekYadav-01/Smart-Cab-Allocation-System-for-Efficient-Trip-Planning/README.md

 1. **Admin Login:**
     - Username: `admin`
     - Password: `p`
-    - Admins can manage trips and view allocated cabs.
+    - Admins can manage trips and view booked/allocated cabs.

 2. **Employee Login:**
     - Username: `employee`
     - Password: `p`
-    - Employees can allocate cabs by providing their current location and destination.
+    - Employees can book cabs by providing their current location and destination.

 3. **Allocating Cabs:**
     - Employees can enter their current location and destination to allocate the nearest available cab.